pjuaristi-ikerlan/industry-core-hub-frontend-boilerplate/README.md

 - [Portal IAM/IDP](https://github.com/eclipse-tractusx/portal-iam)

-It also will allow you to extend the "frontend", "backend" and Tractus-X sdks to support different use cases.
+It also will allow you to extend the "frontend", "backend" and a [Tractus-X SDK](https://github.com/eclipse-tractusx/tractusx-sdk) to support different use cases.
 Allowing you to create "ready to use" KIT toolboxes with personalized visualization for every Standard Catena-X Data Model.

 ## Overview